microsoft/pxt/common-docs/github.md

 ### ~ hint

-It's always a good idea to review changes you made to your code before commiting them!
+It's always a good idea to review changes you made to your code before committing them!

 ### ~